MariTurchyn/atm-swing/README.md

 It demonstrates object-oriented design, GUI development, and basic financial operations like login, deposits, withdrawals, and balance checks.

 ## Features
-- Login with card number & PIN
+- Login with card number & PIN  ##card number: 1111, PIN: 1234
 - Check account balance
 - Deposit and withdraw money (with error handling)
 - Logout for secure session